About Teaching English in Poland

 Some schools in Poland will sponsor a work visa for Americans and other non-European Union citizens (teachers will also need to get a residence permit upon arrival).
 While some non-EU citizens may work on a tourist visa "under the table", this is not common or recommended in most cases.

 A good hourly wage affords English teachers to live a comfortable life.
 Schools typically offer around 20-30 hours per week of work, leaving you plenty of opportunities to travel and explore.
-English teachers need to have at least a bachelor's degree to teach in Poland, as well as a TEFL certification.
+A Bachelor's degree is preferred to teach in Poland but not required as long as you possess a TEFL certification.
 Top job markets for English teaching jobs in Poland include Warsaw, Poznan, Wroclaw, Gdansk, and Kraków.